 “Hey!
 Are you all right?”
 I rushed up to her while she was still cradling her head on the carpet and kneeled beside her.
 “That sounded painful.
 Can you stand?
 We should go back to the nurse’s office and…”

 Before I could say anything else she looked up at me, her face still red as a lobster and tears streaking down her cheeks.
-Most importantly, even thought she had a large lump growing on her forehead, she could only muster a blank look as she gazed at my face from up close.
+Most importantly, even though she had a large lump growing on her forehead, she could only muster a blank look as she gazed at my face from up close.
 Then she let out another yelp, jumped back with the agility of a cat and rushed out the re-opened door.

 “I will get you for this!”
 She shouted between stifled ‘Ow!’s as she ran down the walkway and out through the school gates.
 I could only stare blankly after her dust-trail.